-Former AA closer with the Blue Jays with professional international experience searching for 2019 winter team
+Former AA closer with the Blue Jays with professional international experience searching for team for 2020

 Name: Arik Sikula